 - Release vehicles on uneven terrain, causing vehicles to tip over

 - Release vehicles messily

-Once you’ve parked your vehicles, step back about 10-20 feet away from the Nest and take a picture of your vehicles so they can be reviewed.
+Once you’ve parked your vehicles, step back about 10 to 20 feet away from the nest and take a picture of your vehicles so they can be reviewed.
 The photo should be vertical to include all vehicles as well as the surrounding environment.

 Selecting Vehicles to Release

 Tap Release to scan the vehicles you’d like to release.
 After selecting the vehicles, tap Release in the top right corner of your screen.

 The last step of the release process is taking a picture of your vehicles in the nest.
 Please make sure the photo shows all vehicles currently in the nest.
 As soon as the photo has uploaded, you’re officially done.

 As long as you’ve released your vehicles before 7:00 a.m., you’ll be paid the same day.
 Vehicles that are released after 7:00 a.m. will be paid out the following business day.
 Vehicles released improperly or overdue may be subject to up to 50% payout penalty.